Why perform research as an undergraduate?

 How can I perform an undergraduate research?

-There are ~2500 biology majors at GSU and the Biology Department provides its majors with many research opportunities:
+There are ~2200 biology majors at GSU, and the Biology Department provides its majors with many research opportunities:

-- Research in Faculty labs: Members of the graduate faculty have laboratories with graduate students, senior scientists and postdoctoral associates.
-Their research is often sponsored by external funding agencies, like the National Institutes of Health.
-Qualified undergraduate students may participate in graduate faculty research and perform individual projects in the laboratory of a Biology professor.
-The student will be trained by lab members and will be expected to keep a lab notebook and attend lab meetings.
-The student’s research could potentially earn the student co-authorship on a research publication, though recognition at this level typically develops over the course of multiple years working on a particular project.
+- Research in Faculty Labs: Qualified undergraduate students may participate in graduate faculty research and perform individual projects in the laboratory of a biology professor.
+Members of the faculty have laboratories staffed with graduate students, senior scientists and postdoctoral associates.
+Their research is often sponsored by external funding agencies, like the National Institutes of Health and National Science Foundation.
+Students in these labs will be trained by lab members, expected to keep a lab notebook, and attend lab meetings.
+The student’s research could potentially merit co-authorship on a research publication, though recognition at this level typically develops over the course of multiple years working on a particular project.
 There are a variety of means to participate with faculty in this environment, and the most common option is registering for the course BIOL 4910 (1-5 credit hours).
 In some cases, the student can receive a fellowship or stipend in lieu of course credit for one or more semesters.
-Honors students may also receive support through scholarships sponsored by the Honors College.
-For more information, see the Research in Faculty Labs page.
+Honors students may also receive support through scholarships sponsored by the Honors College

-- Undergraduate Research Center: Students may perform individual research under the guidance of a Biology lecturer or academic professional in a common undergraduate research facility.
-Students receive course credit (BIOL 4910) and can potentially be a co-author on a research publication.
+- Directed Research with Instructional Faculty: Students may also perform individual research under the guidance of a lecturer or academic professional Students receive course credit (BIOL 4910) and can potentially be a co-author on a research publication.
 Typically, these opportunities arise through conversations between a student and a particular instructors and may occur as part of a collaboration with one of the graduate faculty laboratories.

-- Internationally Genetically-Engineered Machines (iGEM): Students are part of a research team that collaborates on a bioengineering project.
-The GSU iGEM team competes in events with groups from other universities.
+- Internationally Genetically-Engineered Machines (iGEM): Students collaborates on a bioengineering project as part of a research team.
+The GSU iGEM team competes in national and international events with groups from other universities.
 Unlike the other opportunities in Biology, the iGEM team is also a student club, and students can join iGEM team as a club member or for course credit (BIOL 4905).
-Please see the iGEM page for more information.